jjborrelli/microbial-dyn/Docs/ms_draft.md

 In the human gut there is a thriving microbial community with as many as 500 species coexisting.
 Recent advances in metagenomic sequencing have allowed us to catalogue these species and describe the variation in community structure and composition across individuals and within individuals over time.
 Several factors likely impact the composition of the community.
 Variation in diet has been shown to influence microbial community composition.
 This is likely because different microbes are able to more efficiently use different resources (macronutrients).
 Addtionally, either by hitchhiking on food or other means of transfer, new microbes may invade the community.
 For example, _Eschericha coli_ may be introduced to the gut via ingestion of contaminated or undercooked foods.
 The host enviroment can also influence which species are able to coexist in the gut community either through an immune response or mediated through some kind of niche-selection.
 Finally, the interactions among microbes may both set the boundaries for community composition and drive the response of the community to the other external impacts.

-Despite the many ways the gut microbiome may be affected, longitudinal studies have revealed that their composition tends to be stable.
+Despite the many ways the gut microbiome may be affected, longitudinal studies have revealed that their composition tends to be stable over long periods of time.
 An understanding of how microbes interact may allow us to understand why the human gut microbiome is able to remain stable over long periods of time.
 It is also likely that the interactions among microbes are universal.

 Microbes can compete with one another directly for limited resources in the gut (both food and space).
 Alternatively they may interact via the production of metabolites.
 These compounds can be either beneficial or detrimental to the growth of other microbial populations.
 Thus, in microbial communities we may expect to see all five major interaction types: competition (-,-), mutualism (+,+), parasitism/predation (+,-), amensalism (-,0), and commensalism (+,0).
 While prevailing wisdom on microbial communties suggested that their stability and function resulted from mutually beneficial relationships among taxa, recent evidence suggests the opposite.
 Coyte et al. (2015) found that increasing the number of competitive interactions increased the stability of simulated microbial communities and the opposite for mutualistic interactions.